 “I'm extremely impressed with Craig's character,” FSU head coach Lonni Alameda said.
 “He is a genuine person who works hard and loves the game.
 He has been a part of bigger programs as well as mid majors and I believe that makes him a tremendous coach as you have to be very creative in your coaching as you relate to different styles of athletes.
 Craig also brings a wealth of recruiting connections.
 He is very good with people and respected by many and he will now embrace those relationships as a Seminole.”

 Snider, who has been involved as a coach in softball since 2001, previously assisted in producing three All-Americans at Oklahoma from 2005-06, and played a large role in creating scouting reports as a graduate assistant coach for the Sooners.
 At his alma mater of Centenary, he helped lead the school to two Mid-Con Tournament championships while providing analysis for recruiting, hitting, fielding and putting together chart systems.
 His versatility also included field maintenance and even putting together the team's highlight videos in 2004 and 2005.

 At Lindsey Wilson College from 2001-03, Snider guided the team to batting averages above .300 every season.
 He was heavily involved in the recruiting process as an assistant coach and oversaw all summer camps.

 “I'm thrilled to help coach at such an established program that is coming off another conference championship and has great things going for it,” Snider added when he first came to Tallahassee.
 “FSU's history of softball success was such a motivating factor for me to come here, and I have no doubt that through the hard work of this current coaching staff and our student-athletes, we can take this program to the next level.”

 Snider is married to his wife, Lauren, who is a native of Bellville, Texas.
-The two have one daughter, Riley.
+The two have one daughter, Riley and one son, Henry.